Georgy Vasilyevich Ivanov: Postwar

 Postwar, Ivanov continued to command the 6th Guards Rifle Division, which was converted into the 15th Guards Mechanized Division within a year of the end of the war and withdrawn to the Belorussian Military District.
 Transferred to serve as a senior lecturer at the Voroshilov Higher Military Academy in April 1949, Ivanov transferred to the reserve on 26 January 1950.
 He lived in Moscow.
-He was awarded the Order of the Patriotic War 1st class on 6 April 1985 on the 40th anniversary of the end of World War II.
+He was awarded the Order of the Patriotic War 1st class on 11 March 1985 on the 40th anniversary of Victory Day.
 On 4 May 1995, he was awarded the Order of Zhukov.
 Ivanov was awarded the Order of Honour on 19 February 2001 for his work on the "social protection of veterans and military-patriotic education of children".
 He died on 24 December 2001 and was buried in Troyekurovskoye Cemetery.

 Personal life

 Ivanov married Nina Trifonovna, a medical worker.
 He had a son, Viktor Ivanov, who became a Soviet Army colonel.